If you haven’t heard much about the new health food - the purple sweet potato - this week’s recipe is where you’ll find the low down.

-The purple sweet potato can be used in savory recipes, although due to its natural sweetness and rich flavour, many bakers also use it for desserts.
-The potato gives out a lovely lavender hue and that, combined with its low calorie content, make it a fabulous ingredient to add to your favourite desserts.
+The purple sweet potato can be used in savory recipes, although due to its natural sweetness and rich flavor, many bakers also use it for desserts.
+The potato gives out a lovely lavender hue and that, combined with its low calorie content, make it a fabulous ingredient to add to your favorite desserts.

 While on her break, Cindy has also been preparing for her Chartered Financial Analyst exam, and baking up a storm in her kitchen.

-Cindy's belief is that desserts are not just accompaniments, but entire dishes to be savoured.
+Cindy's belief is that desserts are not just accompaniments, but entire dishes to be savored.
 Visit ABC and all her beautiful bakes here!

 Purple Sweet Potato Matcha Green Tea Swiss Roll